 During the past fiscal year, four meetings of the Board were held.
-Each incumbent Director attended all meetings of the Board, either in person or by telephone.
+Each incumbent director attended all meetings of the Board, either in person or by telephone.
 In addition, each incumbent director attended 75% or more of the aggregate number of meetings of the Board committees on which he served during the past fiscal year.

 In addition to attendance at Board meetings, the Board of Directors encourages, but does not require, all directors to attend annual meetings of the Company's stockholders.
-Five members of the Board of Directors attended the Company's 2003 Annual Meeting of Stockholders.
+All six members of the current Board of Directors attended the Company's 2005 Annual Meeting of Stockholders.